MrRoy09/MrRoy09.github.io/source/_posts/Recursive-traversal-disassembly-and-Control-Flow-Graph-construction-for-ELF.md

 `exportCFGToDOT` is just a helper function that converts the recovered CFG into a convenient DOT format.
 We will discuss it later.
 The most important function is `disassemble_function_recursive`.
 Here is how it works.

 We start from the function entry point and disassemble all instructions that are executed in sequence.
 This constitutes one block, which ends whenever we encounter a instruction that transfers or alter control flow like `call`, `ret`, `jmp` etc. The target of the control flow transfer is added as a successor of this block and it's address is stored to be disassembled in further iterations.
 Hence, everytime we disassemble block, we also add its successor/successors as a target for further disassembly.
 This ensures we only disassemble valid and reachable code.
+This is the essence of the recursive traversal disassembly.

 Before disassembling a block from a given address, we must check two important conditions: